Splintaz/OC2/README.md

 # What is O-PaC?

 It uses Flask as the web framework to host your website, and when the victim runs the document, it will allow you to execute remote commands so that you recieve the data.
-The macro will not run automatically inside Word or PowerPoint, so Excel is your best option.
+The macro uses Auto_Open() for Excel and AutoOpen() for Word.

 This macro also has a way of bypassing Windows Defender by creating a child process of Outlook, which is the only Office application which does not freak out.
 Even if Microsoft fixed it, it would probably break Outlook (at least I'm told so).
 However, many big companies do implement a way to block all Office applications from creating child processes.
 Beware: https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction